-Extending the expiry date of a PGD should be exceptional practice e.g. during organisational or service transition and should be for an agreed and limited period of no longer than one year.
+Extending the expiry date of a PGD should be exceptional practice only e.g. during organisational or service transition and should be for an agreed and limited period of no longer than one year.
 In line with the recommendations made in NICE MPG 2 (2017) the total valid period of a PGD should not exceed three years from the date the PGD was authorised.
 PGDs should be regularly reviewed during their lifetime and unscheduled reviews undertaken as required due to a change in the licence of medicine or supporting national guidance and eligibility.

 Extension of expiry dates without review of a PGD is not without risk but the organisation may deem this necessary where it is in the interests of patient safety; for example there may be a risk where withdrawing the PGD could result in significant service disruption and potential patient safety issues due to lack of access to medicines.

 There should be agreed local processes for extension of expiry dates and this is an organisational not an individual responsibility.